Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 #### Parameters Detail
-This endpoint requires only one parameter **prospectId** which is unique foe each prospect for getting scores details.
+This endpoint requires only one parameter **prospectId** which is unique for each prospect for getting scores details.

 ![52](https://user-images.githubusercontent.com/110983629/190669605-92ff8676-6918-4f30-9cc3-73f7d360436f.png)